 A credit inquiry means a company or person is “pulling” your credit report.
 Although there are more important factors, credit inquiries generally contribute to 10% of the overall score.
 Therefore, credit inquiries do matter.
 This includes someone looking to get an 800 credit score.
 Furthermore it could include someone that needs just a few points for loan approval.

-Russell Smith, Ops Manager Southern Region for OVM Financial has a quote that says it all.
+Russell Smith, loan officer with Blue Ridge Bank Mortgage, has a quote that says it all.
 “Everyone has a number, so you might as well have a good one!”.
 So let’s discuss types of inquiries and how they affect mortgage approvals or life.

 Types of Credit Inquiries

 Credit inquiries are basically broken down into 2 main groups.
 “Hard inquiries” may affect a credit score.
 Conversely “soft inquiries” do not affect a score.
 So it is important to know who is pulling what.
 There are 4 types of hard and soft inquiries.